CuriouslyCory/erc1155-monorepo/README.md

 You should see output showing the dev server is live and available at https://localhost:3000, or an alternate port if 3000 is being used on your system already.

+### Other Notable Commands

+- `turbo contract:test` - Run the smart contract tests
+- `turbo 1155:deploy:goerli` - Deploy the smart contract to goerli

 ## Notable paths/files

 | File Path                                                                  | Primary Use               | Notes                                                         |